wizzie-io/wizzie-io.github.io/pages/normalizer/latest/functions/mapper_functions.md

 * `dimension`: The dimension field that you want to split.
 * `delimiter`:  The character that the mapper uses to split.
 * `fields`: The new fields to the splitter dimensions.
 This is a JSON Array.
-* `delete_dimension`: This is a boolean to indicate if you want to delete the original dimension.
+* `deleteDimension`: This is a boolean to indicate if you want to delete the original dimension.
 Default: false

 **Input**: